WouterDurnez/mobiledna_py/README.rst

 Communication module
 --------------------

-**Warning:** Don't touch this module if you don't have access to the ES server!
+⚠️ Don't touch this module if you don't have access to the ES server!

 1. elastic.py
 #############